• Skip to primary navigation

 Time-Saving Strategies That Actually Work

-• The Spice Jar: I’ll say it again: pre-mixing a week’s worth of the dry ingredients (salt, turmeric, pepper) into a small, airtight jar is a game-changer.
+The Spice Jar: Pre-mixing a week’s worth of dry ingredients (salt, turmeric, pepper) into small airtight jar?
+Game-changer.

-• The Magic Wand: A small, handheld milk frother (you can get one for like, ten bucks) is the absolute best tool for this.
-It whips everything into a smooth, clump-free liquid in about three seconds.
+The Magic Wand: Small handheld milk frother, like ten bucks, is absolutely the best tool for this, whips everything smooth and clump-free in three seconds.
 No slurry-making required.

-• Stain Warning: Real talk: turmeric stains everything.
-Your counters, your favorite white t-shirt, your manicure.
-Be mindful when you’re scooping and stirring.
+Stain Warning: Real talk turmeric stains everything, your counters, favorite white t-shirt, your manicure.
+Be mindful when scooping and stirring.

 Close-up top-down view of the finished Pink Salt and Turmeric Morning Tonic in a sturdy mug with subtle wear, garnished with a lemon slice, looking natural and home-prepared.
 PIN IT